claudiatsai/claudiatsai/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a visualization project through Tableau
+- 🔭 I’m currently working on a visualization project through Power BI
+- 🔭 I’m currently working on using Python to automate my daily work !